ErMapsh/Covid19Statistics/README.md

 ## 💢Introduction
 Covid-19 Statistics based on location- React-Native project.
-The idea for this application came from mini project we did about predictions and visualization of virus at start of 2020, When covid-19 virus was new and there was no predictions about it.
-In that application we used machine learning algorithms to visualize the trends in covid-19 outbreak in charts and graph formats.
-Since then world has changed allot and tracking the virus become need of time, Hence this app was created to track the daily number of cases, deaths and recoveries.
-This app works on bases of React-Native which is a open source UI software with JavaScript framework for writing real, natively creating mobile applications for iOS and Android And for the data collection part it uses rest AP-I’s.
-This types of app are easy to use and fast rendering.
-We can use the react components to render different parts so that we don’t have to render the whole page again, which reduces the load on users mobile.
-This app can give you real time updates on covid-19 based on the location you have selected, also the historical records of that location regarding the covid-19.
-This app can be very helpful to gain incites about current covid-19 condition, And also with its user friendliness it can be used by anyone who has a smartphone.
+The idea for this application came from a mini project we did about predictions and visualization of the virus at the start of 2020 When covid-19 virus was new and there were no predictions about it.
+In that application, we used machine learning algorithms to visualize the trends in the covid-19 outbreak in charts and graph formats.
+Since then the world has changed a lot and tracking the virus become needs time, Hence this app was created to track the daily number of cases, deaths, and recoveries.
+This app works on the bases of React-Native which is an open source UI software with a JavaScript framework for writing real, natively creating mobile applications for iOS and Android for the data collection part it uses rest AP-I. These types of apps are easy to use and have fast rendering.
+We can use the react components to render different parts so that we don’t have to render the whole page again, which reduces the load on users' mobile.
+This app can give you real-time updates on covid-19 based on the location you have selected, also the historical records of that location regarding the covid-19.
+This app can be very helpful to gain incites about current covid-19 conditions, And also with its user-friendliness, it can be used by anyone who has a smartphone.

 ## 💢Methodology
 ### various Methods used to develop the Project: